Ghar Ho To Aisa: Plot

 Karamchand asks Seema to leave.
 Seema, who has fallen in love with Amar, becomes angry with his lack of action and drags him to his room, locking it.
-Seema angrily asks Amar why he was not stopping her from going with her father.
-She further starts hurling things at Amar and bursts into tears.
-Amar tells Seema about his love and reconciles with her.
+Seema angrily asks Amar why he is not stopping her from going with her father.
+She starts hurling things at Amar and bursts into tears.
+Amar tells Seema about his love for her and reconciles with her.

 Soundtrack

 All lyrics are written by Majrooh Sultanpuri.